samjac0/JavaScript-Projects/README.md

 A standard game of tic-tac-toe.
 Sound effects are included when a winner is crowned as well as in the chance that the game ends in a tie!

 ### Calculator
-a basic 4-function calculator.
+A basic 4-function calculator.
 Styled with css, users can add, subtract, multiply, and divide on a sleek web version of a calculator.

 ________________________________________________
 In addition to the above, other small projects also include knowledge in...